nhtt1026/NYC-Yellow-Taxi-2021/README.md

 Ensure taxi-stand capacity planning and enforcement is designed for **full-day demand**, not only rush hours.
 Peak-time rules should be complemented by steady baseline infrastructure where demand remains consistently high across the day.

-### 6) Next Step: Extend the analysis using zone names and corridor heatmaps:
-For planning use, join a taxi zone lookup table to convert zone IDs to neighborhood/area names, and add a PU×DO heatmap for the highest-volume corridors.
-This would make recommendations easier for city planners and the public to interpret.

 ## Dataset:
 **Data source:** [NYC Taxi & Limousine Commission (TLC) – Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page)